The person at the center of this case

 Start here

-Who inflicted the blunt force injuries that caused Cook's death?
-Was this a single assailant or multiple individuals?
+Who inflicted the blunt force injuries that caused Jessie Cook's death?

-Were there any witnesses near the water tower on Willow Street and Highway 212 on or around October 29, 2016?
+Were there any witnesses to the incident near the water tower on Willow Street and Highway 212 on October 29, 2016?

-Jessie Wallace Cook, a 32-year-old enrolled member of the Cheyenne River Sioux Tribe, was found deceased near a water tower in Eagle Butte, South Dakota on October 29, 2016, with severe facial injuries caused by blunt force trauma.
-The identity of the person or persons responsible for his murder remains unknown, and investigators have not publicly identified any suspects or clear motive.
-The FBI is offering a $10,000 reward for information leading to an arrest and conviction, seeking community assistance to solve this homicide.
+On October 29, 2016, Jessie Wallace Cook, a 32-year-old enrolled member of the Cheyenne River Sioux Tribe, was found deceased near a water tower in Eagle Butte, South Dakota, with severe facial injuries caused by blunt force trauma.
+The identity of the person or persons responsible for his murder remains unknown, and the case remains unsolved.
+The FBI and Cheyenne River Sioux Tribe Law Enforcement Services are seeking public assistance to identify the perpetrator(s), with a $10,000 reward offered for information leading to an arrest and conviction.

 Try asking